krisnguyenn2020/SWE645-Extra-Credit/README.md

 - Node Port Service
 - KubeConfig

 These YAML Files were not modified manually, they were **auto generated** by following the steps below.
 YAML Files for the 3 Pods are not included because they could change if a Pod goes down.
-Machines from HW2 were reused, so most of this will be repeat for HW2
+Machines from HW2 were reused, so most of this will be repeat for HW2.

+### **Almost all of this is exactly the same as HW3.
+Specfic parts, like pictures and python specific commands, will of course be updated.**

 ---